 Pharmaceutical companies and product manufacturers often have large legal teams protecting their profits.
 At Colbert Cooper Hill, we’re here to be your advocates.
 We’ll take on big corporations’ legal teams because we want you to get compensation for your pain and suffering, medical bills, and lost wages.

-With our contingency fee basis, you won’t pay us legal fees unless we get money for you.
+We work on a contingency fee basis, which means you won’t pay us legal fees unless we get money for you.
 So don’t wait to get the legal representation you deserve for your defective product injury—talk to our Oklahoma defective product lawyers today.
 Whether you contact us online or call us at (877) 579-6800, we’re here to listen to your story 24 hours a day, seven days a week.